 Conclusion

-The robustly developed affordable housing counts from the Housing Navigator are reassuringly consistent with both agency data and census data.
+The robustly developed affordable housing counts from the Housing Navigator are consistent with both agency data and census data.

 Resource spreadsheet here.